Surafels/budget-app/README.md

 ## 🛠 Built With <a name="built-with"></a>

+- Ruby
-Ruby, Ruby on Rails, Postgresql, Visual Studia Code
+- Ruby on Rails
+- Postgresql

 ### Tech Stack <a name="tech-stack"></a>